influxdata/flux/docs/SPEC.md

 Associated with every package is a package name and an import path.
 The import statement takes a package's import path and brings all of the identifiers defined in that package into the current scope.
 The import statment defines a namespace through which to access the imported identifiers.
-By default the identifer of this namespace is the package name unless otherwise specified.
+By default the identifier of this namespace is the package name unless otherwise specified.
 For example, given a variable `x` declared in package `foo`, importing `foo` and referencing `x` would look like this:

 ```